act-rules/act-rules.github.io/_rules/descriptive-heading-b49b2e.md

 ## Expectation

-Each target element describes the topic or purpose of its [section of the content](#section-of-content).
+Each target element describes the topic or purpose of its [section of the content][].

 **Note**: Headings do not need to be lengthy.
 A word, or even a single character, may suffice.